As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Washing your wheels like this on a weekly or bi-weekly basis will prevent build-up of brake dust and prevent the need for harsh chemicals.

-Also, once you install the ceramic coating on your wheels they will come clean much easier than before.
+Also, once you install the ceramic coating on your wheels they will clean up much easier than before.
 So, the combination of having a protective coating and washing them properly will keep them looking fresh for many years to come.

 More tips and advice for taking care of your painted wheels…